lbovet/reactive-plumber/README.md

 Rx-Plumber let you write your RxJava plumbing in a Groovy DSL and also visualize them graphically.

+It is intended to be used in Java or Groovy applications.

 <img align="right" src="https://cloud.githubusercontent.com/assets/692124/23836787/2761ce26-077e-11e7-97f0-ffda49431851.png">

 ```groovy